 Vinay says they looked at NGINX Plus as “our focus was Layer 7 load balancing and SSL termination – few products can do all of that well.
 We found that NGINX Plus was the best and the easiest.”

-Upon closer examination, the team found that NGINX Plus had a unique mix of features that could adjust to their needs.
+Upon closer examination, the team found that NGINX Plus had a unique mix of features that can adjust to their needs.

 After a thorough review of NGINX Plus and a few conversations with the services and support team, GoGo began testing and implementation.